wenjin-cao/python_spring17/final/readme.md

 #### The movies in the dataset that have most ratings are :
 <img src="https://github.com/wenjin-cao/python_spring17/blob/master/final/pics/01mostRated.png" height="150">

-#### Get an api key from https://www.themoviedb.org and use the 'IMDB url' of the above movies to request and display their posters. e.g.
+#### Get an api key from https://www.themoviedb.org and use the 'IMDB url' of the above movies to request and display their posters.
+E.g.
 <img src="https://github.com/wenjin-cao/python_spring17/blob/master/final/pics/01poster1.png" height="200">

 ### III.
 What are the 5 MOST HIGHLY RATED movies?